ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 19.1.3 ***
+- NEW: Added a "library generator" project for RT, it allows to generate a library with a pre-configured RT.
+It also includes an "header generator" able to generate an unified "ch.h" with all options resolved.
 - FIX: Fixed long intervals fail when interval type is larger than time type (bug #1031).
 - FIX: Fixed Round Robin check missing when in tick-less mode (bug #1030).